 BIORAPHY - CV

 Endre Nemes was born in Pécsvárad in Hungary in 1909.
 He started his studies in Budapest but went to Vienna for studies in philosophy.
 After this he went to Slovakia and wrote for some Slovakian newspapers.
 Under the period between the wars Prague was an important scene for art and Endre Nemes went there to study at the academy of fine arts.
 It was here Endre Nemes decided to become an artist.
 During the Second World War he fled to Sweden where he soon joined the new surrealistic group Minotaur to which Max Walter Svanberg, CO Hultén and Anders Österlin belonged.
 In 1947 Endre Nemes became professor at Valand’s school of fine arts in Gothenburg.
-Moved to Stockholm in the late 50's.
+Moved to Stockholm in 50's.
 Died in Stockholm 1985.

 1909 Born in Pécsvárad, southern Hungary.
 Family name Nágel.
 Until 1924 lives in Spisská Nová Ves, Czechoslovakia.